gnomff/learn-db-driven-api/README.md

 When you run `npm run migrate` for the first time, flyway will create a special table in the `dragons` schema, called `flyway_schema_history`.
 This is where it will keep track of which .sql files have been run and which ones haven't.
 Subsequent calls to `npm run migrate` will check against that table and only run files which have not been run before.

 Flyway will not let you change your migration files once they have been run.
 If you want to do that, you can call `npm run clean` which will drop the `dragons` schema entirely.
-You can then run `npm migrate` again and the db will be populated with your new script.
+You can then run `npm run migrate` again and the db will be populated with your new script.

 # Project